Countants-Team/Google-app-engine-Python-hello-world-example-using-Eclipse/README.md

 5. During deployment process you need to have your GAE email and password for authentication. it'll redirect automatic for authentication.

-6. Run your app with URL - https://<your app id>.appspot.com
+6. Run your app with URL - https://yourappid.appspot.com